netglade/glade_forms/glade_forms/README.md

 #### StringInput
-StringInput is specialized variant of GladeInput<String> which has aditional, string focused, validations such as `isEmail` or `isUrl`.
+StringInput is specialized variant of GladeInput<String> which has additional, string related, validations such as `isEmail`, `isUrl`, `maxLength` and more.

 #### Dependencies
 Input can have dependencies on another inputs to allow dependendent validation.